Impressive Alcaraz wins in Madrid for 4th title of the year

 It was the seventh straight win over a top-10 player for Alcaraz, and his tour-leading fourth title of the year.
 He also has the most wins this season with 28, one more than Stefanos Tsitsipas.

+Alcaraz tried to downplay the hype about whether he is the best player right now, though.

+”Djokovic is the No. 1 in the ranking,” he said. ”It’s not because I won in Barcelona and beat Djokovic and Rafa in Madrid that I will consider myself the best player in the world.
+Also, I think I’m going to be No. 6 tomorrow, so I still have five players in front of me to be the best one.”

-Zverev was trying to win his second consecutive Madrid title, and third overall.
-He had only praise for Alcaraz after the match.
+For Zverev, who was trying to win his second consecutive Madrid title – and third overall – there was no doubt about who was playing the best tennis.

 ”Right now you are the best player in the world,” Zverev said before the trophy ceremony and joked about his opponent’s age. ”Even though you are still 5 years old, you are still beating us all, so great to see for tennis that we have such a new superstar who is going to win many Grand Slams, who is going to be No. 1 and is going to win this tournament many times.”